Skip to content

 In some instances, a hair transplant may fail due to poorly skilled or inexperienced surgeons or clinics.

 While hair transplants are generally a safe operation, due to their popularity, many clinics offer the service but fail to meet the strict safety and hygiene guidelines required.
-An inexperienced surgeon may transplant the wrong donor grafts, for instance, or overharvest the transplanted hair follicles.
-Unhygienic clinic practices can also contribute to failed hair transplants.
+An inexperienced surgeon may transplant the wrong donor grafts or over-harvest the transplanted hair follicles.
+Unhygienic clinic practices can also contribute to an increased risk of infection (folliculitis) post surgery.

 When considering a hair transplant, be sure to choose a clinic that is registered with and inspected by the Care Quality Commission (CQC), a regulatory body that ensures safe, quality clinical practice in every healthcare clinic.